arnabganguly/Kafkaconnect/README.md

 - This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**

 #### Standalone Mode
-- Only one edge on the HDInsight cluster will used to demonstarte a standalone mode setup.
+- Single edge on the HDInsight cluster will used to demonstrate a standalone mode setup.

 #### Distributed Mode
--  An HDInsight cluster with two edge nodes is used as a
+-  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode setup.
+This is a scalable setup where more edge nodes can be added.

-Note that the Kafka Connect cluster may be deployed on a set of edge nodes.
-Edges nodes can be added to an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).
+ - Edges nodes can be added to an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).

 - The number of Edge nodes can be scaled up or down on an existing cluster and this functionality can be used to scale the size of the Kafka Connect cluster.